rit-sse/governing-docs/primary-officers-policy.md

 The SSE has 8 committees:

 ### Mentoring
-Head: Benjin Dubishar
+Head: Matt Mokary

 Goals:

+* Keep the testing cabinet as relevant as possible by enticing a steady flow of new exams and removing outdated exams.
+* Develop relationships between the SSE and Computer Science professors to help with advertising non-SE review sessions.
-* Work with mentors and past mentoring heads to adapt the review session tests to the semester-course curricula.
+* Empower mentors to be the authority figures in the lab.
-* Work with professors to better understand the adaptations of the quarter-courses to the semester-courses
-* Continue working with mentors and head of lab upkeep to keep the lab clean
-* Work with mentors for a less-direct tutoring method that stresses teaching methods and knowledge over information to a specific application
+* Promote a more academic environment in the lab during mentoring hours.
+* Refine process for estimating attendance at review sessions.

 ### Public Relations
 Head: Dominic Cicilio